What is CyanogenMod?

-Recent reports suggest that Cyanogen is discontinuing the support of CyanogenMod most probably from the December.
-A lot of drama has been exaggerated on the account of death of CyanogenMod.
+Recent reports suggest that Cyanogen is discontinuing the support of CyanogenMod most probably from December.
+A lot of drama has been exaggerated on the account of the death of CyanogenMod.
 Here is what actually happened:

-The company was started as a community to run open source project of providing custom ROM to its Android users.
+The company was started as a community to run an open source project of providing custom ROM to its Android users.

 In the year 2015, Cyanogen tied up working directly companies like OnePlus to provide stock ROM.
 Well, since then the company was working to maintain and distribute the software.

 Gradually, conflicts started arising between the CEO of the company Kirt McMaster and Kondik, which led to the removal of McMaster from the position of CEO following which Kondik left the company.

 The new consolidated team of managers made the decision to stop maintaining the distribution of open source project.
 They have decided to work on other projects one of which is a Cyanogen Modular operating system program.

 The company would cease all the monetary and server support to the paid developers who contribute the code for the custom ROM of this open source project.
 So, the official development of the project will be canceled from December.

 After the announcement, there has been a lot of hassle lately about whether is it really the end of Cyanogen.
 Well, until the release of Nexus devices, only Cyanogen ROM could provide the extreme Android experience.